Smogna/Embedded-RTOS/README.md

     * Turning on & off lights based on phototransistor readings or webpage inputs
 * Multi-room Extension
     * Two HC-05s link to seperate lamps.
 Local lamp readings or webpage inputs will turn on specified lamps

+# System Requirements
+In order to run this RTOS, you will need:
+* Hardware
+    * All listed elements in the Hardware section
+* Software
+    * stm32f1xx_hal C package